wezersovvv/simple-discord-bot/README.md

 ## Required Packages
 - discord.py
 - json
+- random
+- configparser
+- random
+- os

 ## How to use
 - Create a bot on the discord developer portal
 - Enable all intents
 - Copy the token
-- Paste the token in the variable "token"
+- Paste the token in the Token variable
-- Replace the necessary lines in the codeimage.png
+- Replace the necessary lines in the main.py file
 - Run the file "main.py"
 - Invite the bot to your server
 - Enjoy